Bitten by sanctions, Iranians support nuclear compromise

 Analysts and economists say he has only partially succeeded in repairing economic damage that Iran suffered during years of confrontation with the West, particularly under his hardline predecessor Mahmoud Ahmadinejad.

-Years of official rhetoric denying that sanctions were hurting and glorifying the country's supposed self-reliance resonated with some Iranians, who said they were happy to suffer to defend a program that came to symbolize national pride.
+Years of official rhetoric denying that sanctions were hurting and glorifying the country's supposed self-reliance resonated with some Iranians, who said they were happy to suffer to defend a programme that came to symbolise national pride.

 However, Iran's traditionally cautious clerical rulers, loath to incite any Arab Spring-style domestic unrest or provoke harsher international action, have adopted more emollient language in recent months, diplomats said."Iran's clerical rulers need this deal to guarantee their power.
 That is why they have changed their tone," said a Tehran-based western diplomat, speaking on condition of anonymity.